-The Maserati Levante Hybrid gets a 4 cylinder engine with 48V hybrid system
+The Maserati Levante Hybrid gets a 4-cylinder engine with a 48V hybrid system

-The Levante Hybrid comes powered by a 2.0L 4 cylinder engine with a 48V hybrid system incorporated into it.
-The powerplant weighs much less than the 6 cylinder mills of the previous car, even while providing better performance.
+The Levante Hybrid comes powered by a 2.0L 4-cylinder engine with a 48V hybrid system incorporated into it.
+The powerplant weighs much less than the 6-cylinder mills of the previous car, even while providing better performance.
 The SUV has on offer 330 horses and 450 Newton meters.
-An 8 speed automatic box from ZF continues to take care of the transmission duties on the hybrid as well.
-The Levante Hybrid employs AWD system with slip self-locking mechanical rear differential and does the 0-100 sprint in just 6 seconds.
+An 8-speed automatic box from ZF continues to take care of the transmission duties on the hybrid as well.
+The Levante Hybrid employs an AWD system with a slip self-locking mechanical rear differential and does the 0-100 sprint in just 6 seconds.
 The top speed of the SUV is a good 240km/h.

 Maserati Hybrid SUV also claims to have improved road manners as well, as the battery sits quite comfortably at the rear, rendering a more even weight distribution to the vehicle.
 No, this doesn’t mean it eats into the boot space.
 The Levante hybrid still has a very usable boot.